Ethanol fuel: Efficiency of common crops

 As ethanol yields improve or different feedstocks are introduced, ethanol production may become more economically feasible in the US.
 Currently, research on improving ethanol yields from each unit of corn is underway using biotechnology.
-Also, as long as oil prices remain high, the economical use of other feedstocks, such as cellulose, become viable.
+Also, as long as oil prices remain high, the economical use of other feedstocks, such as cellulose, becomes viable.
 By-products such as straw or wood chips can be converted to ethanol.
 Fast growing species like switchgrass can be grown on land not suitable for other cash crops and yield high levels of ethanol per unit area.

 Reduced petroleum imports and costs

 One rationale given for extensive ethanol production in the U.S. is its benefit to energy security, by shifting the need for some foreign-produced oil to domestically produced energy sources.
 Production of ethanol requires significant energy, but current U.S. production derives most of that energy from coal, natural gas and other sources, rather than oil.
 Because 66% of oil consumed in the U.S. is imported, compared to a net surplus of coal and just 16% of natural gas (figures from 2006), the displacement of oil-based fuels to ethanol produces a net shift from foreign to domestic U.S. energy sources.

-According to a 2008 analysis by Iowa State University, the growth in US ethanol production has caused retail gasoline prices to be US$0.29 to US$0.40 per gallon lower than would otherwise have been the case.
+US ethanol production has caused retail gasoline prices to be US$0.29 to US$0.40 per gallon lower than would otherwise have been the case (2008 data).